jwiegley/johnwiegley/drafts/drafts.md

 obvious.
 Perhaps what God has done is subtle, befitting His reality, and it is the journey of the soul to ultimately experience the joy of appreciating it.
 And perhaps this was done from love, and no other reason.

-# I think I've finally discovered what enlightenment actually is...

-> ...there is a glimpse into dharma nature...
-> ...this glimpse is the reality of all realities...
-> ...a window that opens to absolute truth...
-> ...seeing the oneness behind all things...

-These phrases mean nothing at all.
-They're magic words used to trigger emotion.
-Not a single one has content.

-Don't try to see dharma-nature.
-Reality is the one thing you don't need to worry about.
-We imagine "as the water stills, the bottom becomes clear", but this supposes a clouding agent between.
-The framing of this thought is the problem!

-> we see through to this dharma nature

-You're seeing through something that doesn't exist? :-)

-> As we move further along in our practice, we may come to a deeper
-> understanding of the true nature of things and act accordingly

-There is no deeper understanding.
-There's only what you have always been.
-There is no you who's progressing through levels, accumulating wisdom, gathering insight.
-The very idea of "deeper understanding" is what you're up against.
-It's a delusion that only grows more subtle.

-Reality abides unchanged, and nothing can affect it.
-Ideas of "progress" pertain to the phenomena only, which are always changing and nothing can preserve them.

-I know you resonate with the ocean/waves metaphor.
-Tell me, how does a wave dive deeper?
-How does it depart the ocean?

-As someone who states "you do not exist", I find it surprising you would assert the existence of delusion!
-This word "exist" is so pesky; it says so little. :)

-Truly, what is the point of Zen?
-Would we need it at all if we didn't have this tendency to work ourselves into a state over nothing?
-We're like kids who believe there's a monster under the bed.
-Is awakening to the fact that there is no monster a profitable, worthy activity?
-Or is it a nonsensical activity, made necessary by the maniacal insistence of the child?

-A wave is a creature of zero thickness, zero depth.
-It neither dives nor departs.
-As you've pointed out, it's "not really there", except as a moving form given passing life by time.
-It has form due to the ocean, while the ocean is the lone reality.
-All the wave has to do is stop asserting its existence, or striving to regain companionship with the ocean.
-In a moment, there it is, a tacit understanding, and all is settled with nothing achieved.

-Yes!
-The question you just asked is more to the point than refined concepts of reality or at-oneness.
-Feed that "person" a bitter pill it can't swallow, and don't let it escape until the gears grind to a halt.
-Just watch, don't ratiocinate.
-You won't stop playing the game if you think there's something to be won; and you won't care to play, once you see "winning" for what it is.

-# Zen essence vs Zen periphery

-A book is just paper and ink, but I have to go beyond that to reach its meaning; still further to grasp the intent; and still further to understand its animating principle.
-This last thing is wordless, and needed the whole book to bridge the gap between my mind and that of its author.

-I feel like some here are saying that Zen is just staring at the paper because that’s what’s palpably in front of you.
-Though maybe it’s relating to the principle — which cannot be prisoned even by intent — and leaving the book behind once its task is achieved.

-# Text

-That’s a great question, and I imagine the answer varies depending on whom you ask.

-Speaking for myself: I’ve found that as a white person, I was brought up with a lot of “artificiality” overlaid on the world around me, resulting in a worldview where intentions, ideas, promises and definitions can mean more than actions, results and realities.
-I was “living in a dream” so to speak, with part of that dream being the unconscious, false perception that whiteness conveys superiority: designed to shift blame to other groups, make unfairness seem moral, and offer the comforting belief that the universe conspires in my favor toward a better future.
-When such constructs lie at the core of one’s social experience, words suddenly carry enormous weight, since how you feel and see yourself can hang in that balance.

-Likewise, I’ve found that other groups, who don’t benefit from the social advantages of this illusion, have no time for it.
-In consequence they prize sincerity, truth and harsh reality, because that is what they deal with — what we should all be dealing with!

-Definitions become reduced to the mere tools that they are, when not made into building blocks of the psyche.